Virginia Tech® home

 Research faculty ranks are research associate, senior research associate, research scientist, senior research scientist, postdoctoral associate, project associate, senior project associate, project director, research assistant professor, research associate professor, and research professor.
 These positions are usually on soft (grant) funds and are restricted (see below for an explanation of employment terms).
 Research faculty positions typically require a minimum of a doctorate; however, project associate and research associate ranks require a minimum of a master’s degree.

 Individuals interested in pursuing postdoc positions should contact the relevant department or faculty members directly.
 In some cases research faculty can be hired through a search exemption.
-More information about the hiring process of research faculty is available.
 The open position must be posted for a minimum of 10 business days for competitive searches.

 The minimum initial appointment for all research faculty is one year.
 Since research employment can be opportunistic, potential applicants are strongly encouraged to seek referrals and to make connections with relevant departments and research centers to explore what possibilities might exist.
 A listing of research (and other) centers is available.